kuldeeparyadotcom/surveillance-on-demand/README.md

-# Purpose - To demo on demans surveillance system
+# Purpose - To demontrate how can you create your own on-demand surveillance system

-## Technologies -
+## Hardware, Platform & Technologies -
 1. Amazon Web Services
 2. Raspberry Pi 3 Model B (in this case)
 3. Camera module